 There are two ways of gathering the data you need in order to conduct your research: obtaining copies of existing data and collecting new data.

-It is always a good idea when starting out on a project to check whether any existing data are relevant to your research questions; see our guide to discovering research data.
+It is always a good idea when starting out on a project to check whether any existing data are relevant to your research questions.

 If you find third party data you would like to use, check that you are happy with the licence terms under which they are made available.
 Ensure that you duly acknowledge the originators of the data, and consider whether it will be necessary to archive the data you have used.
-For more information, see our guides to using third party research data and citing research data.
+For more information, see our guides to citing research data.

 If collecting new data, you should consider from the outset how you will want to use them and what will happen to them after the project.
 The agreements you have with study participants, project partners and collaborators will constrain what you are able to do, so make sure you obtain the consent and permissions you need right from the start.